LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 3 ](/Pictures/Figure3.png)

+The Program Counter is implemented with a 4-bit register and stores the 4 least significant bits of data received from the Bus when the LP control signal is active and the rising edge of the clock signal occurs.

-The Program Counter is implemented with a 4-bit register.
-The output of this register is connected to the 4 least significant bits of the Bus via an 8-bit Buffer.
-The other 4 most significant bits are permanently connected Low.
+The output of this register is connected to the 4 least significant bits of the Bus through an 8-bit 3-state Buffer.
+The other 4, most significant bits are permanently connected low.
+The output is active only when the EP control signal is high.

-The PROBE pins are used to view the contents of the block regardless of whether the output is in tri-state mode.
+The PROBE pins are used to view the contents of the Program Counter regardless of whether the output is in tri-state mode.

 Pins W and R, are to indicate when this block is writing or reading from the bus.